nemanja899/IBM-OpenShift-Kubernetes-Final-Project-guestbook/README.md

 9.
 ![image info](./images/v1-start-app.jpg)

-10. em
+10.
     ![image info](./images/v1-guestbook-app.jpg)
-#### 1.1.1.3.
-Autoscale the Guestbook application using Horizontal Pod Autoscaler
+####  Autoscale the Guestbook application using Horizontal Pod Autoscaler
-- Autoscale the Guestbook deployment using `kubectl autoscale deployment`
+1. Autoscale the Guestbook deployment using `kubectl autoscale deployment`
-- Check the current status of the newly-made HorizontalPodAutoscaler
+2. Check the current status of the newly-made HorizontalPodAutoscaler
-- Open another new terminal and enter command to generate load on the app to observe the autoscaling (Please ensure your port-forward command is running.
+3. Open another new terminal and enter command to generate load on the app to observe the autoscaling (Please ensure your port-forward command is running.
 In case you have stopped your application, please run the port-forward command to re-run the application at port 3000.)
-- Run command to observe the replicas increase in accordance with the autoscaling.
+4. Run command to observe the replicas increase in accordance with the autoscaling.
-- Run the above command again after 5-10 minutes and you will see an increase in the number of replicas which shows that your application has been autoscaled.
+5. Run the above command again after 5-10 minutes and you will see an increase in the number of replicas which shows that your application has been autoscaled.
-- Run command to observe the details of the horizontal pod autoscaler.
+6. Run command to observe the details of the horizontal pod autoscaler.

--
+#### Solution
+1.
+        kubectl autoscale deploy guestbook --min=2 --max=10 --cpu-percent=10
+2.
+        kubectl get hpa guestbook

+3.
+        kubectl run -i --tty load-generator --rm --image=busybox:1.36.0 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- [<your app URL>](https://zakizaja-3000.theiaopenshift-0-labs-prod-theiaopenshift-4-tor01.proxy.cognitiveclass.ai/); done"

+4.
+        kubectl get hpa guestbook --watch

+6.
+        kubectl get hpa guestbook